UPDATE minor amendments made January 2018 see here.

-MECIR Standards are now available online.
+From July 2017 MECIR Standards are now available online.
 This version includes links to the Handbook, Cochrane Training and other Cochrane resources to provide additional explanation of how to implement the standard.
 We will link to more resources when they become available or identified.

-Standards for Cochrane new reviews of interventions and their updates
+Standards for new Cochrane Reviews of interventions and their updates

 The Methodological Expectations of Cochrane Intervention Reviews (MECIR) are methodological standards to which all Cochrane Protocols, Reviews, and Updates are expected to adhere.
 They are divided into sections for the conduct of, and reporting the reviews of interventions.
 These expectations are intended for both internal and external audiences.
 They provide authors and users of the Cochrane Library with clear and transparent expectations of review conduct and reporting.

 New and updated standards for Cochrane intervention reviews